dhatwalia/OSX-Dark-Arch-XFCE/README.md

-This theme will works on Manjaro OS 18.0 with XFCE 4.12.
+﻿This theme will works on Manjaro OS 18.0 (Arch Linux based) with XFCE 4.12.
 It may or may not work with other distros and desktop environments.

 INSTRUCTIONS TO INSTALL